-Wastewater Discharge Reduction; The EC West and EC 10 systems were able to reduce (eliminate) blowdown discharge by 534,000 and 330,000 GPY respectively, and now produce less than 9,000 and 5,000 GPY from respective softener regeneration waste water.
-This reduction eliminates the necessity for daily waste haul pickups from each tower location's collection point to less than once per month from this source.
-CSI owns and operates its own 1250 gallon waste haul truck, so internal cost benefit will not be disclosed.
+Wastewater Discharge Reduction - The EC West and EC 10 systems were able to reduce (eliminate) blowdown discharge by 534,000 and 330,000 gpy, respectively, and now produce less than 9,000 and 5,000 gpy from respective softener regeneration wastewater.
+This reduces the necessity for daily waste haul pickups from each tower location's collection point to less than once per month from this source.
+CSI owns and operates its own 1,250 gallon waste haul truck, so the internal cost benefit will not be disclosed.

-TDS Buildup on Drift Eliminators; Evaporative TDS (dissolved salts) buildup on drift eliminators is normal for most towers, but is accelerated by the higher TDS concentration in the tower water with ZLD.
-However, these ZLD salts are highly soluble since hardness has been removed from the source water, and they are easily washed back into the tower system.
-This build up may be insignificant in some tower designs, as it was with the BAC counterflow tower, while astheticly undesirable in others.
-Significant buildup was experienced with the Evapco cross flow tower due to tendency for tower basin water splash onto the side eliminators.
-This was intially manged with periodic pressure wash with soft water supply, but later with installation of low volume soft water misting sprays outside the eliminators.
-The mister operation was tied to fan operation and timer to maximize spray water capture into the tower basin and limit makeup contribution.
+TDS Buildup on Drift Eliminators - Evaporative TDS (dissolved salts) buildup on drift eliminators is normal for most towers, but is accelerated by the higher TDS concentration in the tower water with ZLD.
+However, these ZLD salts are highly soluble, since hardness has been removed from the source water, and they are easily washed back into the tower system.
+This buildup may be insignificant in some tower designs, as it was with the BAC counterflow tower, while aesthetically undesirable in others.
+Significant buildup was experienced with the Evapco cross-flow tower due to the tendency for tower basin water to splash onto the side eliminators.
+This was initially manged with periodic pressure wash with soft water supply, but later with installation of lowvolume soft water misting sprays outside the eliminators.
+The mister operation was tied to fan operation and a timer to maximize spray water capture in the tower basin and to limit makeup contribution.